mmalc/iDAAS/README.md

 | Sending Application(s)|  MMS (Main Medical Software)/Care Kiosk UI |
 | Custom Integrated Application | myEHR |

 # Building and Running

-This code can be built (and will be run) with the following command:
+The following commands can be used within ANY numerous components of the solution (when not applicable the components will have specific compile, build and package instructions).

 mvn clean install

-To repackage the solution to a single jar:
+To package the solution to a single jar:

 mvn package

-# Testing Data

-After building, running and/or deploying implementors might want to test.
-We have included industry samples for everyone to leverage.

-Within the solutiin in the src/test/data there are two directories test-hl7 and test-fhir.
+Run the package:

+java -jar <jarfile.jar>

 # Containers Based - Openshift (where possible)
 It is assumed that: